-This research is largely influenced by considerable personal and professional experience in research works and by a number of consultations in the field of rural tourism development.
+This research is largely influenced by considerable personal and professional experience in research and by a number of consultations in the area of rural tourism development.
 Frequent visits to the rural communities on a professional and personal capacity over the years in Sabah have left a large impression that there are varieties of participation in ecotourism ranging from handicraft making to eco-lodge ownership.
-Many locals were eager to be included in any ecotourism activities at varying levels of participation.
-Most of them have the notion that ecotourism will improve their current economic conditions thus should improve their living conditions.
+Many locals who were interviewed were eager to be included, at varying levels of participation, in ecotourism projects.
+Most of them have the notion that ecotourism will improve their current economic conditions and thus improve their living conditions.

 There are many levels of participation ranging from decision-making to manipulative participation.
 The existence of participation in an ecotourism project sometimes does not reflect the true meaning of local community participation especially if it is a manipulative participation and the locals do not benefit or are bearing the costs of ecotourism development.
 The primary intent is to explore the issues and context of the success of local community participation.
-This will relate to the success of the ecotourism site, where local community participation is an integral part of the success in ecotourism.
+This will relate to the success of the ecotourism site, where local community participation is an integral part of success in ecotourism.